RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Ethical Considerations

 \section{Ethical Considerations}

-We first note that the high number of inferences required to train RetICL give the method an outsized cost in terms of energy usage; however, we note that the method has a relatively low cost at inference time given its low number of parameters and potential for optimization with MIPS.
+We first note that the high number of inferences required to train RetICL give the method an outsized cost in terms of energy usage; however, we note that the method has a relatively low cost at inference time given its relatively low number of parameters and potential for optimization with MIPS.
 Additionally, we note that because RetICL uses a black-box LLM reward signal, its example selections are not guaranteed to be interpretable by humans.
-Finally, because we only examine the math problem solving domain, we did not perform any analysis of bias in RetICL's selections.
+Finally, because we only experiment with question answering settings, we did not perform any analysis of bias in RetICL's selections.
 However, it is possible that RetICL could reflect biases in the LLM it is being trained on.
 As such, we recommend an analysis of bias in future works that use RetICL in sensitive settings such as student-facing educational tools.